 If the EPA receives such comments, then EPA will publish a timely withdrawal in the Federal Register informing the public that the rule will not take effect.
 All public comments received will then be addressed in a subsequent final rule based on the proposed rule.
 The EPA will not institute a second comment period.
 Any parties interested in commenting on this rule should do so at this time.
 If no such comments are received, the public is advised that this rule is effective on April 3, 2000 and no further action will be taken on the proposed rule.

 IV.
 Administrative Requirements

 A. Executive Order 12866

-Protection of Children from Environmental Health Risks and Safety Risks (62 FR 19885, April 23, 1997), applies to any rule that: (1) Is determined to be “economically significant” as defined under E.O.
-12866, and (2) concerns an environmental health or safety risk that EPA has reason to believe may have a disproportionate effect on children.
+Protection of Children from Environmental Health Risks and Safety Risks (62 FR 19885, April 23, 1997), applies to any rule that: (1) is determined to be “economically significant” as defined under Executive Order 12866, and (2) concerns an environmental health or safety risk that EPA has reason to believe may have a disproportionate effect on children.
 If the regulatory action meets both criteria, the Agency must evaluate the environmental health or safety effects of the planned rule on children, and explain why the planned regulation is preferable to other potentially effective and reasonably feasible alternatives considered by the Agency.
-This rule is not subject to E.O.
-13045 because it does not involve decisions intended to mitigate environmental health or safety risks.
+This rule is not subject to Executive Order 13045 because it is does not involve decisions intended to mitigate environmental health or safety risks.